engisalor/corpusama/README.md

 )
 ```

 If possible, the dependency parsing batch size should be "set larger than the number of words in the longest sentence in your input document" ([see documentation](https://stanfordnlp.github.io/stanza/neural_pipeline.html)).
+Managing memory issues in the GPU-based Stanza pipeline may be necessary.
+See `error_corrections.md` for a list of steps taken to build the corpora with an Nvidia 4070.

 A complete job looks like this: `time python pipeline/stanza/base_pipeline.py -csuwvV en fileName.txt.xz`